DevDelvo/weatherForecast/README.md

 -For the Form component, I made it so the weather button was disabled unless they entered a zip code which is what is essential for making the API request.
 I also handled a failed API request by having an error message display telling the user to input a proper zip code and country code or to try again later in case the OpenWeatherMap itself was having issues.
 With more time I would have loved to include proper form validation to tell the user if they are entering a valid country code or zip code.
 I would either add autocomplete suggestions with a trie of all the valid country codes or a dropdown modal.

 -For the interface, I took inspiration from many other existing weather apps.
 I wanted the information to be displayed with a detailed view for the day, followed by a brief description of the upcoming week through the WeatherCard component.
 So I opted to include information like the Date, the time, description of the weather, the humidity and wind speed.
 But for the smaller WeatherCard component, I kept it simple with just the day, weather icon, description, temperature and highs/lows.
+I wanted to make it obvious that you could click on the smalle WeatherCard components so I added animation and a mouse over effect to each one.
+These effects would be disabled and the card would be transparent if that day's information was selected to be displayed in the DetailedForeCastCard component.

-For styling, I put emphasis through font-size and font-weight on the more important information relevent to the user at a glance such as the Date, the time and the temperature.
+-For styling, I put emphasis through font-size and font-weight on the more important information relevent to the user at a glance such as the Date, the time and the temperature.
 I also wanted to make it so the user could toggle between fahrenheit and celsisus to have the options available for the user depending on their preferences.
 Given more time I would have loved to incorporate a carousel for the hourly forecasts in the DetailedForecastCard component so that the view is more consistent when the viewer wants to see that information.
 I would have also liked to experiment more with the interface such as font styling, font colors, etc. to make the app more aesthetically pleasing.

 -For testing I would have liked to incorporate a functional test for when the user inputs correct and wrong information and then clicks the Get Weather button.
 But I was only able to test if the app renders correctly by matching it with a snap shot.

+-The service worker than comes with create-react-app was also left in for if I were to make this app a progressive web app for mobile use.